ComplexityGarage/Lecture-attendance-monitoring-device/README.md

 #### Hardware Updates:
 - Switch to a more affordable and compact ESP32C3 microcontroller or similar.
-- Enhancement of the RFID MF RC522 antenna to increase the detection range of the student card.
+- Modification of the RFID MF RC522 antenna to extend the student card reading range.

 #### Security and Integration:
 - Add one-time tokens for API security.